condecon/adaptivetesting/README.md

 | tests | Unit test for the entire package |

 ## Documentation
-Extensive documentation is available in the source code but it can also be compiled to a webpage using sphinx.
+Extensive documentation is available in the source code, but it can also be compiled to a webpage using sphinx.